Brazilian ironclad Mariz e Barros

+Mariz e Barros was an ironclad, or armored corvette, of the Mariz e Barros class operated by the Imperial Brazilian Navy.
+The ship was originally built for the Paraguayan Navy, but was not delivered as the country was unable to pay due to the Paraguayan war.
+The Empire of Brazil eventually acquired her in 1865, and she was renamed Mariz e Barros in honor of Lieutenant-Captain Antônio Carlos de Mariz e Barros, who died in battle.

 Mariz e Barros participated in several battles of the Paraguayan War, such as the attack on the Curupaití fort on February 2, 1867.
 On August 15, she joined the fleet that successfully forced the passage of the fort, in an action that lasted about two hours.
 She helped the squadron during the Passage of Humaitá on February 19, 1868, and when the battleships Cabral and Lima Barros were assaulted on March 2.
 Later that year, the ship participated in the attack and transposition of the Angostura fort.

 In 1869, the large battleships such as the Mariz e Barros, were no longer needed in the conflict and they were sent to the various naval districts along the Brazilian coast.
 The battleship was sent to the 2nd Naval District, which patrolled the coast from the border between the provinces of Rio de Janeiro and Espírito Santo to the city of Mossoró, in Rio Grande do Norte.
 She was decommissioned on July 23, 1897.

 Characteristics

 Mariz e Barros was 191 ft.
 (58 m) long, with a beam of 36.1 ft.
 (11 m) and a draught of 8.20 ft.
 (2.5 m).
 She displaced 1,196 long tons, and had a pair of steam engines with each driving a propeller.
 The corvette produced a total of 600 hp which allowed her a maximum speed of 9 knots.
 The ship carried 140 tons of coal, but there is no record of range or endurance.
 Her crew consisted of 125 officers and enlisted men.

-The corvette was equipped with two 150-millimeter Armstrong Whitworth guns and two 68-caliber guns.
+The corvette was equipped with two 120-pounder Whitworth naval guns and two 68-pounder guns.
 The belt on the wrought iron waterline ranged from 114 mm at midship to 76 mm at the ends.